WELCOME to the SI Timeline! (siTimeline.com)

 NOTE: Any Orange Button or Orange Font word/phrase is a hyperlink that will take you elsewhere in the site or to other resources.

 A very helpful tool to see school improvement requirements at a glance is now available on the SI Timeline!
 Allegan AESA updates this one-pager every year.
-Click on the image on the right to enlarge it or open the One Page Timeline as PDF.
+Click on the image on the right to enlarge it by opening the PDF.
+Each Month is hyper-linked to the monthly check list.

 In the fall, schools should pay specific attention to gathering baseline data for student growth, and effectively progress monitoring the essential (or non-negotiable) activities outlined within the school/district improvement plan (3-5 year plan posted by Sept.
 1).